Does my family have to belong to Holy Cross Church to attend the school?

 What is the Orthodox Church?
 Does my student have to attend Orthodox church services during school if we are not Orthodox?

 For more information on the Orthodox Church and what we believe, please visit our church's website here.
-We require all students to attend Wednesday morning church services, as well as any other services the school may attend during the year.
+We require all students to attend weekly church services, as well as any other services the school may attend during the year.